Progressive Rock & Pop Independence For Drums

 Think of the drum rudiments as the "building blocks" of drumming.
 They are roughly equivalent to a pianist or a guitarist learning and practicing their scales.
 These rudiments are important to help a drummer develop technique, control, coordination and become technically competent.

-Whenever possible, I do prefer email correspondence as I can return emails efficiently during scheduled breaks.
-And, using email prevents me from being interrupted with non-urgent calls and text messages during lessons.
-If you're a prospective new student or have questions and would like to speak with me, be sure to include a convenient time (or times) to reach you in the message area and I will endeavor to call you promptly.
-And of course, feel free to use the phone number below to call/text if you need to reach me immediately.
+Whenever possible, I do prefer email correspondence as email prevents me from being interrupted with non-urgent calls and text messages during lessons.
+If you're a prospective new student or have questions and would like to speak with me, be sure to include a valid email address.
+I will generally email you first to schedule a time to talk, as I am frequently busy until quite late in the evening.